-In addition to the annual Owner/Agent inspections, a Uniform Physical Condition Standards (UPCS) inspection of the 811 unit must be performed by a qualified inspector.
+In addition to the annual Owner/Agent inspections, a National Standards for Physical Inspection of Real Estate (NSPIRE) inspection of the 811 unit must be performed by a qualified inspector.
 This inspection can be aligned with inspections that are scheduled for the property's other existing federal or state housing programs, if any, but must occur at least every three years.
-If multiple federal or state housing programs are layered at the property, the frequency of the physical inspection will be determined by the most stringent UPCS standard, with a minimum of every three years.
-UPCS requires that items in five categories (site, building exterior, building systems, dwelling units, and common areas) must be inspected during any physical inspection of the property.
-These requirements are more specifically described in 24 C.F.R § 5.703.
-A checklist outlining these standards is available here:
+If multiple federal or state housing programs are layered at the property, the frequency of the physical inspection will be determined by the most stringent NSPIRE standard, with a minimum of every three years.

+NSPIRE requires that items in five categories (site, building exterior, building systems, dwelling units, and common areas) must be inspected during any physical inspection of the property.
+These requirements are more specifically described in here: